sem32/freeswitch-PushNotificator/README.md

 # freeswitch-ApplePushNotification
 mod_apn: Apple push notifications module of VoIP telephony system [Freeswitch](http://freeswitch.org), based on [libcapn](http://libcapn.org)<br>
 Module APN send a push message to an iOS device, when the device is the target of a bridge call and is not registered, so that the device can "wake up", register and receive the call.<br>
-Endpoint `apn_wait` push notification, listens for `sofia::register` event and generate call when receive new register message from target device.
+Endpoint `apn_wait` send push notification to Apple, listens for `sofia::register` event and originate call when receive new SIP register message from target device.
 ## Dependencies
 ```
 cmake, make, openssl-devel